 Wrong.
 Nothing in the complex Social Security disability system is automatic.
 While your doctor’s opinion definitely helps your case, it is not the only factor that Social Security considers when determining eligibility.

 Myth 6: I am receiving Workers’ Compensation or Long Term Disability so I cannot receive Social Security.

 Wrong.
 You may very well be entitled to Social Security disability as well as other public benefits based upon your disability.
+Before going to one of the Maryland Social Security offices, or an office in your State, you can have a look online and calculate what you may be entitled to.
 An attorney who understands this area of law can help you, especially because Social Security is a federal program and workers’ compensation varies from state to state.

 Myth 7: I tried to go back to work but could not; however this will count against me being out of work for a year.

 Wrong.
 Whether or not you qualify as having been “out of work” will depend on several factors, including the number of hours you worked and the amount of money you made.